mikesol/wall/docs/src/guards-1.md

 # Guards I

 We have seen that Wall validates input whenever there is a function invocation.
 When it sees `f a`, it asks itself, "Given the properties I know about `f` and `a`, does there exist a possible value of `a` that is not in the domain of `f`?"
-There are many ways to construct a domain for a function `f`, but one common way is by using **guards**.
+One way to construct a domain for a function `f` is by using **guards**.
 In this section, we will introduce guards, and in subsequent sections, we will see how they can be used to define functions.

 ## Hello guards